-- " Your current passport
+- " Your current passport.

-- " Your Admission Voucher
+- " Your Admission Voucher.

+- " Your completed Practical Experience and Elective Summary (PEES) form: You must download the PEES form from our website and complete it prior to your technical interview.

 - " Personal protective equipment (PPE): Please refer to Appendix A 'Safe working practice' for more information about the PPE you should bring to your practical assessment.

+- " Pen and calculator.